DirectiveAthena/Documentation/Info/No Dependencies.md

 - ... (see the future for a better and bigger defined list.
 Or knowing me, a good reason why I eventually decided to make my own database from the ground up)

 So I hope that explains it a little bit.
 I'll probably add to this as the project evolves and make a footnote sections of all important changes to the text here, linking back to the last commit where the text looked like before the mentioned changes

+For a list of all the "Dependencies" I have, go to the [[Info/Dependencies|Dependencies]] page.